mlflow/mlflow/examples/deployments/deployments_server/mlflow_models/README.md

 The key component here is the `model_server_url`.
 For serving an MLflow LLM, this url must match to the service that you are specifying for the
 Model Serving server.

-> **NOTE:** The MLflow Model Server does not have to be running in order to update the configuration file or to start the MLflow AI Gateway.
+> **NOTE:** The MLflow Model Server does not have to be running in order to update the configuration file or to start the MLflow Deployments server.
 In order to respond to submitted queries, it is required to be running.

 ## Creating and logging a fill mask model

-To support an additional route for generating a mask fill response from masked input text, we need to log an appropriate model.
+To support an additional endpoint for generating a mask fill response from masked input text, we need to log an appropriate model.
 For this tutorial example, we'll use a `transformers` `Pipeline` wrapping a `BertForMaskedLM` torch model and will log this pipeline using the MLflow `transformers` flavor.

 ```python